Houdini 21.0 Basics

 On this page

 Houdini’s 3D viewport has the ability to produce an interactive version of many lighting effects found in offline renderers.
-In addition, color correction through Lookup Tables (LUTs) and gamma correction can be applied.
+You can also apply simple post-effects, like depth of field and bloom.
+Color correct the final image with OpenColorIO or traditional Lookup Tables (LUTs) and gamma correction.

 Note

-When Vulkan is the renderer, High Quality Light Shading and High Quality Lighting are called Full Lighting.
-Normal Quality Lighting is only available if OpenGL is the renderer.
+When OpenGL is the renderer, Scene Lights is called High Quality Lighting and Work Lights is called Headlight (the extra work light modes are unsupported).
+Normal Quality Lighting is available only if OpenGL is the renderer.

 Tip